Tavel AOC: Grapes and wine

 Grenache and Cinsault are the main grapes used in the appellation's wines, along with Syrah and Mourvedre, although the latter two were not permitted until 1969.
 Tavel wines are dry and tend to have more body and structure than most rosés.
 They can be cellared, but are usually drunk young.

 Winemaking

-Rosé wine cannot legally be made in France by blending red and white wines together, with the sole exception of Champagne.
+Rosé wine cannot legally be made in France by blending red and white wines together.
 However, rosé wine can blend red and white grapes (before fermentation), pressed to remove the juice from the skins after a short period of maceration (10–36 hours) in order to extract some colour.
 In Tavel, some of the must is kept with the skins longer and then blended into the lighter must, which is what makes the wine more powerful, more tannic and darker than other rosés.
-The potential alcohol is high, with an upper limit of 13.5% for the appellation.
+The potential alcohol is high, with an upper limit of 14.5% for the appellation.